High School Math Pathways

 Data Science Foundations

-The Data Science Foundations Workgroup gives an overview of the course/pathway, shares the standards document and discusses the current Data Science Foundations pilot.
+The Data Science Foundations Workgroup gives an overview of the course/pathway, shares the standards document and discusses the Data Science Foundations.

 - Presenter: Lauren Burke, Women in Analytics; Brett Doudican, Greene County Career Center; Maureen Malinowski, Olentangy Local Schools; and Sandra Wilder, Akron Public Schools